SteveA28/Social-Network-API/README.md

 ## Installation

-I used visual studio code to create this code.
+I used visual studio code to create this api as well as insomnia to test it.

 ## Screenshot